jiama843/internet-game-trends-dataset/README.md

 ## Quick Start

-The easiest way to run the workflow is by using the Jupyter notebook:
+The easiest way to run the workflow is by using the Jupyter notebook (instructions to install jupyter are here: https://jupyter.org/install):

 1. Clone the repository:
 ```bash